jaustinford/elise/README.md

 deploying container attempts to decrypt this file and will fail the container if it can't

-once decrypted, the values can be retrieved in bash via the alias : `a_vars_edit`
+once decrypted, the values can be retrieved in bash via the alias : `_vars_edit`

 > **NOTE** : available color codes : `white`, `blue`, `green`, `cyan`, `red`, `purple`, `yellow`, `darkgray`, `lightgray`